Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Task Planning}

-Task-planning delegation assistants aim to translate high-level user goals into executable action sequences while respecting user-specific preferences and contextual constraints.
-Personalization in this setting is essential for resolving trade-offs and prioritizing subtasks.
-Representative systems illustrate how personalization manifests in delegated planning.
-VAIAGE frames personalized travel planning as a collaborative multi-agent process, where specialized agents jointly coordinate subtasks under user-defined requirements \citep{liu2025vaiage}.
-Learning-based approaches further demonstrate that explicitly modeling user preferences during planning enables agents to generate plans that better align with individual goals and constraints \citep{xu2025learning}.
-Beyond single-task settings, collaborative language-agent frameworks have been applied to complex planning scenarios involving multiple constraints, improving flexibility and robustness in delegated workflows \citep{zhang2025planning}.
-Personalized task planning has also been explored across application domains, including embodied assistants that adapt planning behavior to human preferences in interactive environments \citep{han2025llm}, and social decision-making contexts such as participatory urban planning \citep{quan2025enhancing}.
+Task-planning delegation assistants translate high-level user goals into executable action sequences while respecting user-specific preferences and contextual constraints.
+Personalization in this setting is crucial for resolving trade-offs and prioritizing subtasks in a user-aligned way.
+Representative work includes VAIAGE, which frames personalized travel planning as a collaborative multi-agent process under user requirements \citep{liu2025vaiage}, as well as learning-based approaches showing that explicitly modeling user preferences improves planning quality and alignment \citep{xu2025learning}.
+Related work also extends personalized planning to collaborative, embodied, and social decision-making settings \citep{zhang2025planning,han2025llmpersonalize,quan2025enhancing}.